MicrosoftDocs/azure-docs/DevCenter/dotNET/Tutorials/cloud-service-sql-azure.md

 # Deploying an ASP.NET Web Application to a Windows Azure Cloud Service and SQL Database

-This tutorial shows how to deploy an ASP.NET web application to a Windows Azure Cloud Service by using the Windows Azure SDK for .NET in Visual Studio 2010 or Visual Web Developer 2010 Express.
-You can open a Windows Azure account for free, and if you don't already have Visual Studio 2010, the SDK automatically installs Visual Web Developer 2010 Express.
+This tutorial shows how to deploy an ASP.NET web application to a Windows Azure Cloud Service by using the Windows Azure SDK for .NET in Visual Studio 2012 or Visual Web 2012 for Web Express.
+You can open a Windows Azure account for free, and if you don't already have Visual Studio 2012, the SDK automatically installs Visual Studio 2012 for Web Express.
 So you can start developing for Windows Azure entirely for free.

 This tutorial assumes that you have no prior experience using Windows Azure.
 On completing this tutorial, you'll have a data-driven web application up and running in the cloud and using a cloud database.